Alabama Republican wants to stop people on food stamps from owning cars — but expects them to get jobs

 An Argentine university student in his mid-20s leans forward earnestly as he asks the question.
 My co-presenter Nick and I immediately exchange a look—how to tackle this one?

-Sensing the pregnancy of our pause, the student clarifies, “I mean, I hear very much about guns in the U.S. And many people seem to die, and I hear there […]
+Sensing the pregnancy of our pause, the student clarifies, “I mean, I hear very much about guns in the U.S. And many people seem to die, and I hear there are […]

 Read the Full Article